 During your session with your Divorce Coach, you can sort through what info your attorney actually needs in order to answer your question, and understand the reasons it may or may not be relevant to your case.
 Better yet, you very likely might get an answer from your coach, thus alleviating the need for another email back and forth with your counsel.

-HOW A DIVORCE COACH CAN IMPROVE THE OUTCOME OF YOUR CASE
+HOW DIVORCE COACHING CAN IMPROVE THE OUTCOME OF YOUR CASE

 Divorce Coaches are not lawyers, but they do have specialized training in what the divorce process looks like, and how your actions (or inactions) impact your case.
 Some of this is minutia that actually does matter to your case, but that your attorney might not mention because it’s not legal advice, and thus not their focus.
 For example, gaming out what to wear to Court may impact the way the Judge views you.
 You might think that dressing your best means a top-of-the-line suit and a Fendi purse, but strutting into Court looking like a million bucks when you’re asking for alimony might not help you.